-Ischemia is the technical medical term for oxygen deprivation back pain.
+Ischemia is the technical medical term for oxygen deprivation.
 The term comes from the Greek words isch meaning restriction and hema meaning blood.
 The body can suffer blood restriction to any of its systems or tissues.

 There are many purely physical reasons for oxygen deprivation to occur, including disease processes and circulatory concerns.
 However, one of the most common types of regional oxygen deprivation is due to a mindbody causation.
 This explains why this common source of suffering is rarely correctly identified as the true underlying symptomatic process which is responsible for creating many dorsopathy conditions.